Honor 9X could be Huawei's last Android phone

 Honor is a sub-brand of Chinese firm Huawei, meaning it's banned from using Google services (including Android) just like its parent company.
 Why, then, has the new Honor 9X arrived in Europe running Android 9?
 Honor hasn't found a cheeky loophole, it's actually that the phone was in development (and indeed on sale in China) before the ban was fully instated, meaning it's not subject to the same rules.

 The phone will be joined by two wearable devices, the Honor Band 5 and the Band 5 Sport.
-Both will track your heart rate and step counts for exercising.
+Both will track your heart rate and count your steps.
 There's also the Honor Sport Pro wireless headphones.

 Honor 9X specs